Salem, Oregon

 Book Group Kits

-To place a hold, look in the catalog for the book listing marked "Format: Kit."
-Salem Public Library book kits must be picked up and returned at the Main Library, 585 Liberty St. SE.
+If you want to reserve a specific kit, search the library catalog for the book listing labeled "Format: Kit."
+Once the kit is available, it must be picked up and returned at the Main Library, located at 585 Liberty Street SE.

 An American Marriage by Tayari Jones